b0bh00d/Hg-Suite/README.md

 #### diff
-The `diff` command scans the current location in the working copy for any modified files, and then runs a difference command (`hg wdiff` by default) on each.
-This command peforms an implicit comparison between the working copy file and its previous version in the repository.
+The `diff` command scans the current location in the working copy for any modified files, and then runs a difference command (`hg wdiff`) on each.
+This command peforms a comparison between the working copy file and its previous version in the repository.

-If you have a diff/merge tool defined in PYHG_MERGE_TOOL, this tool will be passed to `hg wdiff` as the tool to use.
+If you have a diff/merge tool defined by `PYHG_MERGE_TOOL`, this tool will be passed to `hg wdiff` as the tool to use.
 Otherwise, `hg wdiff` will check your Mercurial configuration file for a value in the "extdiff.cmd.wdiff" setting.
 If that isn't set, Mercurial will likely